ucsb-cs56-m18/ucsb-cs56-m18.github.io/_info/syllabus.md

 Project Points
 ==============

-Project points assignments can be found in public github repositories in the Organization: <http://github.com/organizations/UCSB-CS56-Projects>.
+Project points assignments can be found in public github repositories in the organization: <http://github.com/organizations/ucsb-cs56-webapps>.
 The way in which these will be assigned will be explained later in the course.

 To earn a "perfect score" (100%) for this 20% component of your grade, you need to earn 1000 project points.
 If you only earn 800, then an 80% will be recorded for that 20% of your grade.